JamesFormosa/serverless-stream-processing/2-kinesis streams/README.md

 1. Create an IoT rule to stream data into the Kinesis stream.

-1. Update the IAM role to include AWSLambdaBasicExecution and AWSLambdaKiNesisExecution.
+1. Update the IAM role to include AWSLambdaBasicExecution and AWSLambdaKinesisExecution.

-1.
+1. Add and configure the Lambda function with a Kinesis trigger.